quanteda/spacyr/cran-comments.md

 ## Submission notes

+### Resubmission

+Fixed the imbalanced single quotes in the title.

 ### Purpose

 Bug fixes and improvements to usability; decreases R version dependency to an earlier version (our newer version dependency was unnecessary).